rust-windowing/winit/src/changelog/unreleased.md

   - `Window::set_max_inner_size` to `set_max_surface_size`.

   To migrate, you can probably just replace all instances of `inner_size` with `surface_size` in your codebase.
+- Every event carrying a `DeviceId` now uses `Option<DeviceId>` instead.
+A `None` value signifies that the device can't be uniquely identified.

 ### Removed